 Thailand case study

-Thailand is the world’s second largest sugar exporter.
-Thai sugar production and exports have greatly expanded in recent years and continue to do so today1.
+Thai sugar production and exports have greatly expanded in recent years and Thailand is currently the world's second largest sugar exporter1.

 This expansion has been driven by substantial government subsidy and protection for the industry for many years.